 A current and critical reading of Sanja Iveković’s work in the context of wider artistic and social events.

-The exhibition intersects the views of curator Ivana Bago (HR), associates of various generations and research interests, about the powerful, socially referenced, media-diverse and continuous artistic work of Sanja Iveković from the 1970s.
-Taking an anthology exhibition by Sanja Iveković as a starting point, Documents 1949-1976 (Museum of Modern and Contemporary Art, 1976), the author’s private documents and archive, the curatorial team proposes an up-to-date and critically oriented reading of Sanja Iveković’s work in the context of broader artistic and social developments as well as feminist interventions in the field of art history.
-The exhibition is supplemented by a collection of reference texts about the work and activities of Sanja Iveković, edited by curator Bojana Pejić (HR), a long-time contributing author.
-A film programme is planned in cooperation with Art-Kino Croatia, as well as several interventions in the public space of the city of Rijeka.
+The exhibition intersects the views of curator Ivana Bago (HR) and collaborators of various generations and research interests, about the powerful, socially relevant, media-diverse and continuous artistic work of Sanja Iveković from the 1970s.
+Taking Sanja Iveković’s anthology exhibition Documents 1949 — 1976 (Gallery of Contemporary Art, Zagreb) as a starting point, as well as the author’s private documents and archive, the curatorial team proposes an up-to-date and critically oriented reading of Sanja Iveković’s work in the context of broader artistic and social developments as well as feminist interventions in the field of art history.